SINTEF/dlite/examples/TEM_data/README.md

 ### Listing the data resources in the knowledge base
-Lets see the data sources and sinks that we have documented.
+Let's see the data sources and sinks that we have documented.

 ```python
 # List all data sources and sinks